-Turnover represents net sales of infrastructure materials, interest income from loans granted to associates and joint ventures, sales of waste management services, interest income from investments in securities classified as infrastructure investments and share of turnover of joint ventures.
+Turnover represents net sales of infrastructure materials, interest income from loans granted to associates and joint ventures, sales of waste management services and share of turnover of joint ventures.
+The turnover were substantially recognised at a point of time.

 Turnover comprises both sales and interest income from infrastructure investments and share of turnover of joint ventures as follows: